WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Introduction

-While subspace techniques for OOD detection have been explored by previous literature~\cite{NuSA}, our approach differs significantly.
+While subspace techniques for OOD detection have been explored previously ~\cite{NuSA}, our approach differs significantly.
 Assuming ID data lies on a low-dimensional manifold, existing approaches measure the residual magnitude as an indicator for OOD-ness~\cite{subspace}.
 In contrast, we assume the residual space captures rich class-shared information.
 Furthermore, while past literature examines the residual to principles~\cite{vim} or classifier weights~\cite{NuSA}, we explore the remaining information to discriminative components.
 This design enables us to jointly reason with both discriminative and residual information without relying on task heads, which is more applicable to stand-alone visual encoders.

 As shown in Fig. \ref{fig:teaser}, \methName achieves superior performance on large-scale ImageNet-1k benchmark compared to a wide range of baselines, under both classic CNN and recent Visual Transformer (ViT) architectures.
 In addition, our method surpasses other feature-space approaches in distinguishing novel concepts from stand-alone contrastive encoders, involving Supervised Contrastive (SupCon) model~\cite{supcon} and Contrastive Language-Image Pre-Training (CLIP) model \cite{clip}.
-What's more, we discover that the Whitened Discriminative Residual Space is more effective in identifying anomaly responses compared to other subspace techniques or even a subset of classifier-based scoring methods, verifying the importance of class-agnositic feature component for the task.
+What's more, we discover that the Whitened Discriminative Residual Space is more effective in identifying anomalous responses compared to other subspace techniques or even a subset of classifier-based scoring methods, verifying the importance of the class-agnostic feature component for the task.

-In summary, our contribution involves: \begin{itemize} \item A new OOD detection score, based on \WLDAS, that jointly considers class-discriminative and class-agnostic information solely within the feature space.

-\item A new insight into the effectiveness of the \hSpace space, which captures the shared information stripped of discriminative signals, for detecting anomalies in OOD samples.

-\item New state-of-the-art results achieved by our method on the large-scale ImageNet OOD detection benchmark, for various visual classifiers (CNN and ViT) as well as contrastive visual encoders (SupCon and CLIP). \end{itemize}
+In summary, our contribution involves: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item A new OOD detection score, based on \WLDAS, that jointly considers class-discriminative and class-agnostic information solely within the feature space. \item A new insight into the effectiveness of the \hSpace space, which captures the shared information stripped of discriminative signals, for detecting anomalies in OOD samples. \item New state-of-the-art results achieved by our method on the large-scale ImageNet OOD detection benchmark, for various visual classifiers (CNN and ViT) as well as contrastive visual encoders (SupCon and CLIP). \end{itemize}